-If the Aristotelian effect materializes in you, then you will no longer operate under a desire for social esteem, whether fore-grounded or back-grounded; you will presumably let that motive disappear entirely from consciousness.
+If the Aristotelian effect materializes in you, then you will no longer operate under a desire for social esteem, whether foregrounded or backgrounded; you will presumably let that motive disappear entirely from consciousness.
 But does this mean that the motive will then play no role in shaping your behavior and that the economy of esteem—or at least the economy of social esteem—will no longer operate in your life?
 No, it does not.
 For it may well be that if you did not enjoy esteem for displaying the dispositions you possess—or, worse, if you suffered disesteem for displaying them—that would have a corrosive or corrupting impact on their presence; it would tend to change you, although perhaps only over time, into a different sort of character.

 Is it plausible to postulate such sensitivity?
 Yes, if as received lore suggests, the presence of the ring of Gyges would be likely over time to corrupt even the best of people, undermining their virtue and their wish for self-esteem (Pettit 2015).
-This ring would make wrong-doing—all sorts of wrong-doing, we may suppose—undetectable and would shield wrong-doers from the disesteem of their fellows.
-Hence it would raise the opportunity costs of virtue enormously—or, equivalently, remove entirely the social-disesteem costs of vice—and lead in all likelihood to a great decline in virtue.
+This ring would make wrongdoing—all sorts of wrongdoing, we may suppose—undetectable and would shield wrongdoers from the disesteem of their fellows.
+Hence it would raise the opportunity costs of virtue enormously—or, equivalently, remove entirely the social disesteem costs of vice—and lead in all likelihood to a great decline in virtue.
 If this is right, then people’s virtue, no matter how Aristotelian in character, is contingent on the relative attraction of the social esteem it wins.

 Even if you become fully virtuous on one or another front, then, your behavior may still be deeply shaped by your attraction to social esteem and your aversion to social disesteem.
 Think about how the cowboy in traditional movies rides herd on his cattle, controlling them in a standby fashion: he generally lets them follow their head but is ready to intervene if any animal wanders off the track he wants them to follow.
 The social esteem motive may ride herd on your actions, and the dispositions manifested and reinforced by your actions, in roughly the same way (Pettit 1995b).
 It may not be there as an active driver of what you do but may nevertheless control your actions in a standby fashion, being ready to be activated in any case where, as we put it earlier, the red lights go on.
 It may let you behave under the impact of other forces—your virtuous disposition—only insofar as the presumptive benefits of social esteem make this sensible.

-The feasibility of the economy of esteem
+The Feasibility of the Economy of Esteem

 What we have observed so far is that there are good grounds for thinking that no matter what their other motives—say, their interests in material gain—people are likely to be shaped in some part by the impact of a desire for social esteem and a reinforcing desire for self-esteem: in short, by the attraction of the psychological benefits that either form of esteem promises.
 But presumably people differ in the degree to which they become virtuous agents—or behavioral simulacra of virtuous agents.
-And the economy of esteem can work well in shaping people’s behavior towards one another only to the extent that they can detect whether those with whom they are dealing really do have the dispositions—or the simulacra of the dispositions—that the economy of esteem promises to elicit.
+And the economy of esteem can work well in shaping people’s behavior toward one another only to the extent that they can detect whether those with whom they are dealing really do have the dispositions—or the simulacra of the dispositions—that the economy of esteem promises to elicit.
 So a crucial question is how far they can reliably discern such praiseworthy dispositions in others.